 Since you are already replacing tank bolts, this is an excellent opportunity to check if you should replace the gasket, too.
 If you need to do so, almost 90% of the work will be done only by removing the bolts.

 How Do I Check the Tank Bolts?

-If you struggle to remove rusted toilet tank bolts, we are sure that this guide will help you out.
+If you’re struggling to remove rusted toilet tank bolts, we hope this guide will help you out.
 It can be a bit risky since you can easily damage the porcelain, but if you follow our instructions properly, you will have the bolts removed in no time.